'Count on us': Scholz promises new package to help Germans with energy bills | Headlines

 - Germany

-German Chancellor Olaf Scholz on Thursday promised a new package of measures, including tax relief, to help people struggling with rising energy bills as a result of a gas standoff with Russia.
+German Chancellor Olaf Scholz on Thursday promised a new package of measures, including tax relief, to help people struggling with rising prices and higher energy bills in the wake of the pandemic and Russia's invasion of Ukraine.
+Speaking at his first annual summer press conference, a tradition he inherited from predecessor Angela Merkel, Scholz said such measures would still mean sticking to the government's debt brake going into next year.

-"Citizens can count on us not to abandon them," Scholz told journalists in Berlin.
-An energy transition toward renewables is a top priority, and Germany will not slow its efforts to become independent of fossil fuels, he said at a summer news conference, an annual tradition introduced by his predecessor Angela Merkel.
+"Citizens can count on us not to abandon them," he told journalists in Berlin.
+After taking power in December, Scholz's Social Democrat-led government has grappled with the fallout of the war in Ukraine, which has driven up gas prices and led to a shake-up of German energy, defence and foreign policy.

+The government has introduced an energy levy to ease the strain for companies buckling under high prices, and is combining that with relief measures for struggling households.
+But proposals put forward by Finance Minister Christian Lindner to raise income tax thresholds have sparked criticism from within the three-way ruling coalition this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)